 While it’s not necessary to worry if you don’t get pregnant right away, and you’ll be seeing your obstetrician frequently once you’re pregnant, it’s still a good idea to go in for a preconception check-up.
 At this appointment, you’ll have the opportunity to discuss your medical history, dietary habits, and learn of any factors that could cause you difficulty getting pregnant or complications once you are.

 What Are You Waiting for?

 Don’t worry too much about timing in the first couple months.
 Fact is, women tend to be more interested in sex during ovulation anyway, so if you are feeling sexy, act on it.
-If you really want to maximize your chances, here are some tricks:
+If you really want to maximise your chances, here are some tricks:

 - Use an ovulation test to determine your peak fertility and know your best odds.

 - Tilt your pelvis up for a few minutes after sex.
 This will make it easier for sperm to swim up into your cervix.

 - Have an orgasm.
 This is another way that knowing your body, specifically what turns you on, will help you attain your goal.
 When you have an orgasm, the pulsing helps the sperm get into your uterus to do their job.

 - Skip the lube.
 Many lubricants can make the journey more difficult for sperm to get where they need to go.
 If you do want some help, use a “fertility friendly” lubricant such as Conceive Plus or Pre-Seed.

 Photo by Menno van der Horst on Flickr